-The ASUS RT-AC68U Wi-Fi Router in many respects is not the router you need, but the router you want.
-It stands out from the crowd by having excellent 5 GHz coverage and speed, but its real party trick is the ability to pair with other compatible ASUS routers to blanket your entire home or small business with sweet sweet Wi-Fi, thanks to a feature called AiMesh.
+The ASUS RT AC68U Wi-Fi Router in many respects is not the wireless router you need, but the router you want.
+It stands out from the crowd by having excellent 5 GHz coverage and speed, but it's real party trick is the ability to pair with other compatible ASUS wifi routers to blanket your entire home or small business with sweet sweet Wi-Fi, thanks to a feature called AiMesh.

 It doesn't stop there though, with some handy multimedia features built-in and the continuing backing from ASUS with regular firmware updates (sometimes including brand new features like AiMesh) despite the fact that it was originally launched in 2013.

 But the good news is that you don’t necessarily have to.
-In fact, back when the RT-AC68U was released in 2013 AiMesh didn’t even exist, it only arrived via a firmware update after launching on ASUS’ 2019 range of routers, allowing people that upgraded to continue to use their old RT-AC68U as part of their new mesh network.
-And remember that it's quite likely that the performance of a single RT-AC68U might well be enough for you, so if anything you can give one a go, and maybe buy another one later if you think that you need it.
+In fact, back when the ASUS RT AC68U was released in 2013, AiMesh didn’t even exist, it only arrived via a firmware update after launching on ASUS’ 2019 range of wireless routers, allowing people that upgrade to continue to use their old RT AC68U as part of their new mesh network.
+And remember that it's quite likely that the performance of a single ASUS RT AC68U might well be enough for you, so if anything you can give one a go, and maybe buy another one later if you think that you need it.

 Here's a great overview of AiMesh by LinusTechTips: